Can I have an over-ride? I really need one.

-Students can earn a B.A. in History, a B.A. in History with History Secondary Certification, a B.A. in History with Secondary Certification in History and another teaching field, or a B.A. in History with Social Studies Composite Secondary Certification.
-Students should seeking certification should see Dr. Patricia Zelman for more details about these options.
-Students who do not seek certification should see Dr. Christopher Guthrie.
+Students can earn a B.A. in History, a B.A. in History with Secondary Certification in History, or a B.A. in History with Social Studies Composite Secondary Certification.
+All History majors must see Dr. Christopher Guthrie for advising.

 What is Phi Alpha Theta?

 Phi Alpha Theta is the history honorary fraternity.
 The Alpha Beta Chi chapter of this national organization has been on the Tarleton campus since 1985.
 The qualifications for membership are: (1) undergraduates must have a 3.00 or better GPA, completed 12 hours of History courses, and a 3.1 or better GPA in those courses.
 You do not have to be a History major.
 You can have any major or minor.
 You, however, must have the 12 hours of history courses completed.
 (2) Graduate students must have completed 12 hours of graduate course work with 9 hours in history courses.
 The GPA must be 3.5 or better.
 You do not have to be working on a M.A. in History.
 You must, however, be working toward a Master degree with at least 9 hours of history completed.

 For more information, contact Dr. Janet Schmelzer at 968-9918 or firstname.lastname@example.org.